Agioi Theodoroi, Grevena

 Agioi Theodoroi (Άγιοι Θεόδωροι) is a village and a community of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Grevena, of which it was a municipal district.
-The 2011 census recorded 215 residents in the village and 369 residents in the community.
+The 2021 census recorded 254 residents in the community.
 The community of Agioi Theodoroi covers an area of 152.182 km2.

+Agioi Theodoroi was founded by inhabitants from the villages of Diakos, Georgitsa and Melissi.
+The village was built near the main Grevena–Trikala road.
+In the 1981 census Agioi Theodoroi was listed as a separate new village.
+In the early twenty–first century, it has experienced extensive population decline.

 Administrative division

 The community of Agioi Theodoroi consists of four separate settlements: